Specialized Therapy

 Self-compassion therapy is not about lowering standards or avoiding accountability.
 It is about learning how to respond to yourself with honesty, steadiness, and care rather than with punishment, contempt, or relentless pressure.

-This work can be especially helpful when insight alone has not changed the way you treat yourself.
 Therapy focuses on understanding where the inner critic came from, how it shows up now, and how to build a healthier internal relationship that supports change rather than blocking it.

 01